Obituary of Robert Bruce Workman, Jr.

 Survivors include his wife, Gail of Ashburn, VA; son Robert of Wake Forest, NC; daughter, Rosemary of Centreville, VA; grandchildren: Elizabeth (Barker), Amanda (Taylor), Candace (Levy), Jesselyn, Philip, Andrew, and John; and four great-grandchildren.

-A funeral service ,with full military honors, will be held at Arlington National Cemetery later this year.
+A funeral service ,with full military honors, will be held at 11am September 26, 2019 at the Ft Myer Memorial Chapel with interment to follow in Arlington National Cemetery..

 In lieu of flowers, Robert requested donations be sent to the Coast Guard Aviation Association (https://aoptero.org/) or The Coast Guard Foundation (https://coastguardfoundation.org/coast-guard-support).